jorgemedra/JSONLib/Readme.md

 The repository has 2 projects

-+ **JSONLib** is the main project and it contains the source code and distribution file for JSONLib.
++ **src** is the main project and it contains the source code and distribution file for JSONLib.
 + **Sample** project has a sample to use the JSONLib.
 #Using JSONLib